MatteoPulcini6/web_blocker/README.md

 To focus on tasks at hand and to remove distractions.
 Why did you build this project?
 What problem does it solve?
+Accessing hosts files on Mac
+Using 'Sudo' on Mac to access admin controls

 What did you learn?
 What makes your project stand out?
 If your project has a lot of features, consider adding a "Features" section and listing them here.